-Figure 4: Map showing daily paths of brighter stars over the sky, together with the Sun's path on 8 specific dates of the year (red) and extreme paths of the Moon (green).
+Figure 4: Map showing diurnal arcs (daily paths) of brighter stars over the sky, together with the Sun's diurnal arcs on 8 specific dates of the year (red) and extreme arcs of the Moon (green).
 The viewer is looking downward from the outside of the apparent sky dome, so the cardinal directions are aligned like on an ordinary geographical map.
-The paths change over centuries due to precession and (much less) stellar proper motion.
+The stellar arcs change over centuries due to precession and (much less) stellar proper motion.
 Rising and setting directions can be read off at the horizon line (blue).
 Like in figure 3, the map is centered around the zenith (orange dot).